yansiegers/E-Physio/README.md

 ## Technical details

 ### Cloning and forking
+When this project is completed, is is possible to clone or fork this project to get a copy of the project.
+You can find more about [cloning](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) and [forking](https://docs.github.com/en/github/getting-started-with-github/quickstart/fork-a-repo) on the GitHub Docs.

 ### Packages and depenencies
 There are PHP packages and NPM packages in this project.
 The details of all these packages are down below.